 An important element of our success is our ability to manage customer relationships, while delivering against our contractual requirements and anticipating changes in customer requirements and circumstances.
 Existing or potential customers may delay or cancel plans to purchase our products, solutions, and services, including large infrastructure projects, and may not be able to fulfill their obligations to us in a timely fashion or at all as a result of business deterioration, cash flow shortages, shifts in the availability of financing for certain types of projects or technologies (such as prohibitions on financing for fossil fuel-based projects or technologies), macroeconomic conditions, changes in law, disputes, or other delays.
 If a large customer was to experience difficulties in fulfilling their obligations to us, cease doing business with us, significantly reduce the amount of their purchases from us, favor competitors or new entrants, change their purchasing patterns, or impose unexpected fees on us, our business may be harmed.
-In addition, many of our customer contracts are complex and contain provisions that could cause us to incur penalties, be liable for liquidated or other damages, and/or incur unanticipated expenses with respect to the timely delivery, functionality, deployment, operation, and availability of our products, solutions, and services.
-For example, we may face risks in our Offshore Wind business related to our ability to assemble and deliver specific components such as nacelles on the timelines and schedules detailed in our customer contracts.
-Failure to adhere to such delivery schedules could result in higher potential costs, present litigation risks, or expose us to liquidated damages.
+In addition, many of our customer contracts are complex and contain warranty and other provisions that could cause us to incur significant repair or replacement costs, penalties, liquidated or other damages, and/or unanticipated expenses with respect to the timely delivery, functionality, deployment, operation, and availability of our products, solutions, and services.
+For example, we face risks in our Wind business related to our ability to assemble and deliver specific components such as nacelles on the timelines and schedules detailed and otherwise comply with our customer contracts.
+Failure to adhere to requirements under our customer agreements, whether such failure is actual or alleged, has resulted in and could in the future result in higher potential costs, present litigation risks, or expose us to liquidated damages.